gbif/hp-bison/_posts/2026-05-01-GBIF-Graduate-Research-Award-2026.md

 Students in the United States who wish to be considered for nomination should work with their advisors to prepare materials and **contact GBIF.US as early as possible** to express interest and receive submission instructions.

-To be considered for the U.S. nomination, please contact:
+To be considered for the U.S. nomination, please contact Libby Ellwood:
-📧gbif.na.helpdesk@gmail.com
+📧eellwood@floridamuseum.ufl.edu

 Because the U.S. node must review and select candidates ahead of the global deadline, **internal deadlines will occur earlier than the GBIF submission deadline**.
 Prospective nominees are strongly encouraged to reach out well in advance.